Hacker News

 Without DRY, this would be a perfectly acceptable practice.
 DRY gives me something I have in my head when I see this and refactor into something that is manageable.
 DRY gives me something I can point to and say "please for the love of god don't perpetuate this folly".

-8 hours ago by h3mb3
+4 years ago by h3mb3

 I think a good rule of thumb is to never prematurely apply DRY in source code BUT always try to aim for it when it comes to data and configuration unless there's a special need.